eeguney/eeguney/README.md

 ## Welcome to Emre Güney's Profile

-I am a person who trying to improve himself on the front-end.
+I am a person who trying to improve himself on the <strong>frontend</strong>.
 Mostly I'm work with React.JS.
-And I'm trying to learn everything what the front-end requires.
+And I'm trying to learn everything what the frontend requires.

 ## 😍 I like;